 My name is Peter.
 I have one younger brother and one older sister.
 Unlike my peers, I was fortunate to be able to take my primary and middle education in my home town, as my father had a job as a teacher working in a high school in Matupi.

 I was in a privileged position and able to attend high school in Kyauktu where I passed my matriculation examination with distinction in all four subjects: Biology, Chemistry, Physics and English.
 My dream was to continue to study, but my parents were unable to support further education as we did not have enough money.

-I was desperate to study, so desperate to study and God answered the prayers of my family through the Freedom to Education Programme (FEP) of Health and Hope.
+I was desperate to study, so desperate to study, and God answered the prayers of my family through the Freedom to Education Programme (FEP) of Health & Hope.

 In Chin State there are many children, including many of my friends, who have big dreams and a vision to achieve many things, but who don’t have the privilege to study due to poverty and the lack of schools and opportunities.
 I share their pain and frustration.

 If it were not for the Freedom to Education Programme, I would have been in the same situation.
-It is my ambition to bring equality to Burma and to be the voice for the voiceless; that everyone either rich or poor and regardless of tribe, geographical area and religion enjoy the same rights and privileges, particularly in education.
+It is my ambition to bring equality to Burma and to be the voice for the voiceless so that everyone, whether rich or poor and regardless of tribe, geographical area and religion can enjoy the same rights and privileges, particularly in education.

 I give thanks for the chance to be able to study, and I deeply desire to help others have the same opportunity as I have had.
 I know that today is the right time to make an effort for my people.
 Now I am working hard and will give my best to comfort the pain and the sorrows of my people.

 Click here to find out more about our Education work.